Isaac Buchanan: Legislative Assembly 1841–1843

 On the key issue of responsible government, Buchanan disagreed with the position taken by Baldwin, who considered that the Governor had to appoint an Executive Council which had the support of a majority of the Legislative Assembly.
 Buchanan believed that the Governor necessarily was the head of the government and had to be able to act independently of the Legislative Assembly, if needed.
 He thought that responsible government would lead to the end of the British connexion.

-Buchanan, always independent minded, disliked the need for alliances and compromises that was necessary to the work of a member of the Legisaltive Assembly.
+Buchanan, always independent minded, disliked the need for alliances and compromises that was necessary to the work of a member of the Legislative Assembly.
 Believing that responsible government, as he understood it, had been achieved, he resigned his seat in 1843.

 Legislative Assembly, 1857–1865

 In 1857, he was elected to the Legislative Assembly for Hamilton.
 While in office, he attempted to promote his railway interests but also negotiated refinancing of the city of Hamilton's debts after it borrowed heavily to finance infrastructure improvements.
 He supported protectionist trade policies and opposed representation by population.